Does Pet Insurance Cover Hereditary and Congenital Conditions?

 Statistics show that nearly 25% of purebred dogs will develop a hereditary issue during their lifetime.
 According to data from Nationwide, the average cost to surgically treat an inherited condition like an Ectopic Ureter can exceed $4,500.
 Without specialized coverage, these costs fall entirely on the owner, often leading to "economic euthanasia" for treatable disorders.

-The Financial Trap of Breed-Specific Risks
+Breed-Specific Risks

 The primary pain point for pet owners is the "waiting period" and the definition of a pre-existing condition.
 Many owners wait until their dog is 2 or 3 years old to buy insurance.
 By then, a small clinical sign—something as minor as a cough or a click in the knee—might have been documented.
 Insurers use these notes to deny thousands of dollars in future claims for IVDD (Intervertebral Disc Disease) or heart failure.